-160. In March 1997, Uruguay indicated that Israel had adopted BSE-related measures, including requirements that bovine meat come from cattle with a maximum age of 36 months, which had not been notified to WTO.
+179. In March 1997, Uruguay indicated that Israel had adopted BSE-related measures, including requirements that bovine meat come from cattle with a maximum age of 36 months, which had not been notified to WTO.
 Since the measure did not take into account the sanitary conditions in the country of origin, the potential effect on bilateral trade was serious.
 Israel replied that it had notified exporting countries of the planned measure which was based on a questionnaire circulated to beef exporting countries.
 Israel took note of the concerns expressed.
 In July 1997, Uruguay reported that bilateral consultation were taking place and that progress had been satisfactory.
-In November 2000, Uruguay reported that the issue had been resolved.